Understanding The Person In Context

 How will we achieve this?

 This work package is based in a set of complementary studies described below.
-The research will apply social science research methods and follow a carefully selected group of participants over five years.
+The research will apply social science research methods and follow a carefully selected group of participants over three years, with a possibility of extending to five years.
 Using a variety of methods, we will generate one data set for the whole work package to facilitate cross-study comparison and analysis.
 We will take a community case study approach, identifying 9 or 10 geographically and socioeconomically diverse communities in Scotland and England.
 Within each community, we will seek participants aged 50 and upwards with varying individual circumstances and will work to compare their experience and perceptions.
 Data collection will use co-creative and participatory approaches to ensure that we actively involve people in later life, their care partners and professionals.

 The five underlying studies reflect different ways of focusing on experience of later life: